atomix/atomix/README.md

 **All state machines must be deterministic**

+Given the same commands in the same order, state machines must always arrive at the same state with the same output.

 Non-deterministic state machines will break the guarantees of the Raft consensus algorithm.
 Each [server](#raftserver) in the cluster must have *the same state machine*.
 When a command is submitted to the cluster, the command will be forwarded to the leader, logged to disk or memory, and replicated to a majority of the cluster before being applied to the state machine, and the return